AmruthaPatil/NYU-HPML-MRL/README.md

 # NYU-HPML-MRL

- Final Project of NYU's High Performance Machine Laerning Course
+Final Project of NYU's High Performance Machine Learning Course

+By ap7982 and ks7406